 Other skin conditions

-There are many options available to those who wish to even their skin tone, ranging from over-the-counter (OTC) products to professional treatments.
-Options include:
+Many options are available to those who wish to even their skin tone, ranging from over-the-counter (OTC) products to professional treatments.
+These include:

 The ‘wait-and-see’ approach